fizzed/stork/README.md

    the working directory to the home of app.
  * Sets the working directory of the app without annoyingly changing the working directory of the shell that launched the app (even on Windows).
- * Command-line arguments are seamlessly passed thru to underlying Java app
+ * Command-line arguments and/or system properties are seamlessly passed thru to the underlying Java app
  * Runtime debugging using simple LAUNCHER_DEBUG=1 env var before executing binary to see what's going on (e.g. how is the JVM found?)
  * Support for symlinking detected JVM as application name so that Linux/UNIX commands